ci2-ipt/Ci2-CRIS/README.md

 ## Development Notes
 - You need to restart the rails server everytime you make config changes to ther server
+- If any of the scripts fail, just try to run it again 2-3 times
+- It is recommended to continuously monitor the rails container logs to be aware of any errors

 ## Branch name conventions: